When Models Meet Users: An Empirical Study of Perceptions of General LLMs and Multimodal LLMs on Hugging Face: Methodology

 \textbf{Bottom-Up Taxonomy Construction.} Building upon the predefined top-level categories and annotation principles, we construct the taxonomy through a bottom-up process.
 The coding is conducted in sequential batches of 50 discussion threads.
-In each batch, two authors independently assign one or more labels to each thread based on its discussed topics.
-They then compare their labeling results and resolve any disagreements through discussion with a third author.
-Semantically similar labels or distinct expressions referring to the same concept are merged and normalized into unified leaf nodes.
+In each batch, the two annotators independently assign one or more labels to each thread based on its discussed topics.
+They then compare their labeling results and resolve any disagreements through discussion with an additional researcher.
+For threads that cannot be assigned to any existing leaf node at the time of annotation, the annotators temporarily label them as ``unknown.''
+These cases are later jointly reviewed by the annotation team to determine whether they should be merged into existing categories or used to create new leaf nodes, enabling incremental expansion of the taxonomy.
+Semantically similar labels or different expressions referring to the same concept are merged and normalized into unified leaf nodes through consensus within the annotation team.
 Initially, these leaf nodes are directly grouped under the predefined top-level categories, forming a two-level structure.
 When a category accumulates more than four leaf nodes with clear thematic differences, an intermediate \textit{subcategory} layer is inserted between the category and leaf nodes, resulting in a three-level taxonomy (category–subcategory–leaf node).
 The taxonomy is gradually refined as we proceed through the labeling batches.